aerial-autonomy-stack -- a Faster-than-real-time, Autopilot-agnostic, ROS2 Framework to Simulate and Deploy Perception-based Drones: Related Work

 Projects such as XTDrone~\cite{xtdrone} address multi-vehicle simulation across diverse platforms but function primarily as a simulation tool rather than a deployable, containerized stack.
 UAL~\cite{grvc} provides a hardware abstraction layer for multiple autopilots but it is still based on a ROS1 framework~\cite{gesu}.

-Newer frameworks such as Agilicious~\cite{agilicious} and Crazyswarm2 \cite{crazyswarm, crazyswarm2} are highly specialized for agile maneuvers and indoor nano-drone swarms, respectively, and are less applicable to general-purpose and outdoor autonomy.
+Newer frameworks such as Agilicious~\cite{agilicious} and Crazyswarm2~\cite{crazyswarm} are highly specialized for agile maneuvers and indoor nano-drone swarms, respectively, and are less applicable to general-purpose and outdoor autonomy.
 Aerialist~\cite{aerialist} focuses on automated test generation and log analysis rather than providing a deployment-time solution.

-Our stack uniquely builds upon these precedents, offering a vertically integrated alternative that simultaneously addresses the multi-agent and multi-autopilot flexibility of~\cite{aerostack2} and the perception-heavy focus of~\cite{upenn-kr-autonomous-flight}, all while supporting ROS2 and vertical take-off and landing (VTOL) platforms.
+Our stack uniquely builds upon these precedents, offering a vertically integrated alternative that simultaneously addresses the multi-agent and multi-autopilot flexibility of~\cite{aerostack2} and the perception-heavy focus of~\cite{upenn-kr-autonomous-flight}, all while supporting ROS2 and vertical take-off and landing (VTOL) platforms. \cameraready{Furthermore, support for \emph{(i)} both ArduPilot and PX4, \emph{(ii)} Jetson-in-the-loop simulation, and \emph{(iii)} ``code parity'' between simulation and deployment on Jetson edge devices make our stack especially suited for the development of new real-world applications with minimal or no software re-work.}